Friendly Fraud Hurts Merchants, Issuers and Cardholders: Here’s How

 An estimated 28% of all ecommerce revenue today is lost to friendly fraud, and it’s become a larger share of overall card fraud.
 While it made up an estimated 18% of total card fraud in 2012, it grew to 31% by 2016 — and has likely only continued to rise since then.

-The rate and impact of friendly fraud can vary depending on the industry.
+The rate and impact of false credit card chargeback claims can vary depending on the industry.
 Many digital goods merchants have reported friendly fraud rates as high as 60-90%.
 Whereas others — such as apparel merchants for example — might be less than 10%

 In the card-not-present (CNP) world, fraud liability rests with the merchant.
 That means when friendly fraud occurs, the merchant loses the goods/services and is saddled with the cost of the chargeback.
 But that’s just the start.